Tempe Scooter Accidents Are on the Rise

 It’s important to remember that as someone using the roadways and sidewalks, it’s not just other cars you have to watch out for.
 It’s also bicyclists, pedestrians, and now, scooters.

-If you are injured in a motorized scooter accident, you may have the same rights as someone injured in a car accident.
-The experienced team at Breyer Law Offices, P.C., can help you understand who is at fault and whether you might be able to seek compensation for your medical expenses, lost wages, and more.
+If you are injured in a Tempe motorized scooter accident, you may have the same rights as someone injured in a car accident.
+Our experienced Tempe personal injury lawyers can help you understand who is at fault and whether you might be able to seek compensation for your medical expenses, lost wages, and more.
 The initial consultation with us is free and will give you a good understanding of what your next steps are.
-Don’t hesitate to reach out at (602) 267-1280.
+Don’t hesitate to reach out at (602) 457-6222.